IT Code of Practice guidance notes

 7.1.4 Personal or public devices and cloud services

-Don't store or process protected information on personal or public devices without careful assessment of the risks.
+Don't access or store protected information on personal or public devices without careful assessment of the risks.
 The same level of security must be applied as would be used on University devices.

-Unless it's securely encrypted first, don't store or process protected information in personal cloud services such as
+Unless it's securely encrypted first, for example, you've added your own layer of encryption, rather than rely on that cloud service's encryption.
+Don't store or process protected information in personal cloud services such as

 University provided Google Apps services are covered by a contractual agreement and can be used to process some types of protected information.